go-gorm/gorm/README.md

 //// DELETE FROM deleted_users WHERE name = 'jinzhu';
 ```

-### Specifying the Table Name for Struct permanently with TableName
+### Specifying The Table Name For A Struct Permanently with TableName

 ```go
 type Cart struct {